 "I went from living a normal life of dancing, working, being married and becoming a mother to coughing up blood, needing surgeries and being connected to a machine to help me breathe," said Atri-Mercado.
 "I was told by my doctors that I needed a double lung transplant or I was going to die."

 When she finally got the call she had been waiting for, "we were so relieved and grateful," she said, to get lungs that were a match for her.

 Eugene Golts, MD, cardiothoracic surgeon, and his surgical team successfully performed the 12-hour double lung transplant procedure.
 Atri-Mercado walked out of the hospital 18 days later without needing any oxygen.

 She has also become a mother again through surrogacy.
 "We are a family of four now and are just truly enjoying life.
 Every day is a gift.
 I am super grateful to my family, the doctors and my donor.
 I hope my story gives hope to other moms who are going on this journey that they can get through it and live life to the fullest, post-transplant."

 “I’m forever grateful to Dr. Gordon Yung, his lung transplant team and the donor who gave me a second chance.”

-pulmonary fibrosis, which eventually made him feel "like someone was holding their hand over my mouth and nose" when trying to breathe.
+pulmonary fibrosis, which eventually made him feel "like someone was holding their hand over my mouth and nose" when he was trying to breathe.
 At age 50, McNamara only had months to live.
 "We started making funeral arrangements.
 I knew a lung transplant was my only option."

 Dr. Gordon Yung, his lung transplant team and the donor who gave me a second chance."

 Two years later, his lung function was only 12 percent and he could barely take five steps without being out of breath.
-Determined to get married, Clint and his fiancé said their vows with his oxygen tank, named "the dinosaur," standing next to them.
+Determined to get married, Clint and his fiancée said their vows with his oxygen tank, named "the dinosaur," standing next to them.